 Getting there: It's 3¼ hours north of the Twin Cities in best conditions.

-The Lodge at Giants Ridge also is very nice and even more convenient, right at the foot of the ski hill with a room for storing skis.
+Accommodations: The Lodge at Giants Ridge is very nice and right at the foot of the ski hill, with a room for storing skis.
 All the suites have two rooms, two TVs and mini-fridges.
-There's also a restaurant and a pool.
-877-442-6877.
+There's also a restaurant, Aveda spa, pool and hot tub.

 The Villas at Giants Ridge are just across the road from the ski hill, along Wynne Lake.
 They have full kitchens, so families can save money on food.
 They include northwoods-style studios and one- to four-bedroom condos and villas, most with stone fireplaces and whirlpool baths.

 The Super 8 in Eveleth, 15 minutes from Giants Ridge, has a pool, whirlpool, sauna and fitness center.